 The unprecedented global upheaval caused by COVID-19 has had many knock-on effects, including both obstacles and opportunities for eCommerce.
 While many retailers are having to reduce, or in some cases pause, ad spend there can be other strategies to make sure that you’re not missing out on opportunities to engage with customers during this period of lockdown.
-Here are some of Epiphany‘s key recommendations for adjusting your PPC strategy in a time of crisis.
+Here are some of Jaywing‘s key recommendations for adjusting your PPC strategy in a time of crisis.

 Pause omnichannel marketing strategies